helm/charts/incubator/etcd/README.md

 etcd-3    1/1       Running   0          4s
 ```

-Once a pet is terminated (either by running ``kubectl delete pod etcd-ID`` or scaling down),
+Once a replica is terminated (either by running ``kubectl delete pod etcd-ID`` or scaling down),
 content of ``/var/run/etcd/`` directory is cleaned up.
-If any of the etcd pets restarts (e.g. caused by etcd failure or any other),
+If any of the etcd pods restarts (e.g. caused by etcd failure or any other),
-the directory is kept untouched so the pet can recover from the failure.
+the directory is kept untouched so the pod can recover from the failure.